7 Key Elements of a Workplace Emergency Readiness Plan

 Identify Workplace Risks Through a Comprehensive Risk Assessment

-Understanding potential risks in your workplace is the first step in creating an effective emergency plan.
-Every workplace is unique, with specific risks and vulnerabilities.
-A comprehensive risk assessment identifies potential hazards and threats so you can tailor your emergency readiness plan to your business’s unique needs.
+Knowing the risks at your workplace is the first step.
+Every workplace is different.
+A full risk assessment finds hazards and threats.
+This lets you tailor your plan to your business.

-Assessments should consider all possible emergencies for your specific location and industry:
+Consider all possible emergencies for your location and industry:

 • Natural disasters - earthquakes, floods, storms